Emmankoko/Open_source_reports/GSOC/gsoc.md

 - integrtate ALTQ in the NPF packet filter and dissociate the PF packet filter from ALTQ.

-- NPF is a packet filter with stateful inspection, Network Address Translation, IP sets, etc. [find out here](http://rmind.github.io/npf/)
+- NPF is a packet filter with stateful inspection, Network Address Translation, IP sets, etc. [find out here](http://rmind.github.io/npf/).
+It was designed purposely for the NETBSD operating system and offers more as compared to the traditional packet filters available.

 Special thanks to my mentors who availed themselves to help me overcome all roadblocks that we encountered.